khan0617/Room-Brightness-Sensor/README.md

 and then displays this value (between 0 and 5 microAmps) on an LCD screen using I2C

 The microcontroller used was a Microchip PIC24FV32KA302, and the pinout is shown in ![Screenshot of Pinout](./pic24fv_pinout.PNG) <br />
-This code is not necessarily meant to be reused, but this repo is for archival purposes. main.c details the everything that is done (in order) in the comments.
+This repo is for archival purposes. main.c details the everything that is done (in order) in the comments.
-This microcontroller was used in combination with a custom build PCB (that I did not design).
+This microcontroller was used in combination with a custom built PCB.